Skip to Content

 Interestingly, the name bak kut teh translates to “meat bone tea” though no tea is actually used to make the dish.
 The “tea” refers to the strong oolong Chinese tea that’s usually served with the dish.
 It’s meant to dilute the large amount of pork fat that’s often consumed in bak kut teh.

 In Malaysia, bak kut teh is often served with you char kway (fried dough) and a dip made with soy sauce, chili, and garlic.
-A dry type of bak kut teh is also available along with a less fatty version made with chicken called chik kut teh.
+A dry type of bak kut teh is also available along with a less fatty version made with chicken called chik kut the.

 Bak kut teh